drogue-iot/blog.drogue.io/content/2022-03-21-drogue-cloud-zero-nine/index.md

 [Eclipse Ditto](https://eclipse.org/ditto/)?

 Eclipse Ditto is an open source digital twin solution, and sounds like a perfect fit.
-Bringing those two together took a bit of an effort, and isn't finished until now.
+Bringing those two together took a bit of an effort, and isn't fully finished yet.
 This will be a topic, that for sure spans over multiple releases.
 However, a lot of things are already in good shape, and I would also encourage you to try it out.
 The existing digital twin Helm charts have been adapted to install the integration if you opt-in for that.
 When you installed it, you can: